blairhicks/CHROnIC-2/README.md

 # Installation
 The recommended installation process is to first deploy the Bus, then the Collector, then the UCS ESX Analyzer, and finally the Portal.
+**See the UCS ESX Analyzer's documentation for supported UCS hardware**

 ## Local Docker Builds Install
 * Install Docker for Mac or Docker for Windows